pianoholic0120/CV-Final/README.md

 ### Reconstruciton

 Based on [this](#to-reconstruct-based-on-reloc3r-generated-poses), you can now generated the point cloud one by one.
 Alternatively, you can modify the bash file (generate_ply_files.sh and generate_sparse_ply_files.sh) for proper paths of yours.
-Then simply run them to get the 14 testing point clouds and 4 sparse testing point cloud respectively.
+Then simply run them to get the 14 testing point clouds and 4 sparse testing point cloud respectively. (📍 be careful to check that in each sequence directory, the file "poses_final.txt" exists.)

     bash generate_ply_files.sh
     bash generate_sparse_ply_files.sh